Home > Eating In > Entrees > Mom’s Italian Gravy

 Pro-tip: The longer this Italian gravy simmers the deeper the flavor.

-1. Brown the Sausage: In a Dutch oven heat and add 1 to 2 ounces of olive oil on medium-high heat.
+1. Brown the Sausage: Add 1 to 2 ounces of olive oil over medium-high heat in a Dutch oven over medium-high heat.
 Add the sausage uncut and brown on all sides.
-While the sausage is browning cut the rib tips between the bones creating 1½ to 2-inch cubes.
+While the sausage is browning, cut the rib tips between the bones, creating 1½ to 2-inch cubes.

 sausage cooking in a dutch oven.

-2. Brown the Pork: Turn the sausages onto their curved sides, leaning them against the side of the dutch oven.
-Then add cut pork tips, meat-side down, covering the bottom of the pot.
+2. Brown the Pork: Turn the sausages onto their curved sides, leaning them against the side of the Dutch oven.
+Then, add cut pork tips with the meat side down covering the bottom of the pot.
 After the meat has been evenly browned, remove it from the pot and set it aside.

 3. Build the Foundations of the Gravy.
-Add a splash of olive oil to the Dutch oven and heat until shimmering.
-To the Dutch oven add the diced onions, sweating them until translucent.
+Add the remaining olive oil to the Dutch oven and heat until shimmering.
+To the Dutch oven, add the diced onions, sweating them until translucent.
 Move them around and scrape up the fond that formed from browning the sausage and pork tips.
-Add the minced or pressed garlic and sauté for 1 to 2 minutes stirring frequently to make sure you don’t burn the garlic.
+Add the minced or pressed garlic and sauté for 1 to 2 minutes, stirring frequently to make sure you don’t burn the garlic.
 Add the tomato paste and work it into the onions and garlic, continuing to scrape the bottom of the Dutch oven to pick up the remaining fond.

-4. Add the Herbs and Spices: Once the tomato paste has darkened a bit, usually after 3-5 minutes, add about half the water and mix thoroughly to a smooth consistency.
-To the tomato paste mixture add the Lawry’s mix and stir thoroughly again.
-Add the rest of the water and the dried herbs, making sure to scrape the bottom of the Dutch oven to mix everything together and that it has been completely deglazed.
+4. Add the Herbs and Spices: Once the tomato paste has darkened a bit, usually after 3-5 minutes, add 2 cups of water and mix thoroughly to a smooth consistency.
+Combine the cornstarch with 1 cup of water in a small bowl to make a slurry.
+Add the 1 cup of water, garlic powder, onion powder, grated Parmesan, paprika, dried parsley, dried basil, dried oregano, sugar, cornstarch slurry, and salt and combine well, making sure to scrape the bottom of the Dutch oven to mix everything and that it has been completely deglazed.

 5. Add the Meat to the Gravy: Cut each sausage link into 3-4 pieces.
-Then add them along with the pork back to the Dutch oven with the tomato paste mixture.
-Stir the sauce to evenly coat the sausage and pork then turn the heat to low and simmer for 2-4 hours.
+Then, add them with the pork back to the Dutch oven with the tomato paste mixture.
+Stir the sauce to coat the sausage and pork evenly, then turn the heat to low and simmer for 2-4 hours.

 tagliatelle pasta covered in sauce and topped with shredded parmesan and parsley in a white bowl.